cylc/cylc-flow/faq.md

 Collaborative development of complex workflow definitions requires proper branch-and-merge version control, just like program source code.
-Cylc does not have built-in version control or suite databases for the same reason that the Python programming language (say) does not have built-in version control or program databases.
-Version control is the job of specialist power tools like git and subversion, and storage and discovery requirements are very much user, site, and project dependent.
+Cylc does not have built-in version control or suite databases for the same reason that programming languages do not have built-in version control or program databases.
+Version control is the job of specialist power tools like git and subversion, and storage and discovery requirements are very much user, project, site, or collaboration dependent.

-The [Rose](https://github.com/metomi/rose) suite management framework provides a nice solution suite storage, discovery, and version control (via Subversion).
+The [Rose](https://github.com/metomi/rose) suite management framework provides a nice solution for suite storage, discovery, and version control (via Subversion).

 ### How do I install task scripts etc. to task hosts?